Click one of the links below or scroll down the page to see:

 Philosophy professor Bruce Janz at the University of Central Florida has compiled an extensive online list of resources regarding environmental psychology research on place and space.
 His list can be found at http://pegasus.cc.ucf.edu/~janzb/place/psychology.htm.

 Biophilic design, a new trend in green architecture, is a category of design that focuses on bringing the environment back into our urban and suburban environments, as well as minimizing the environmental footprint of our buildings.
 This documentary highlights communities and buildings from Europe, Canada, and the United States that bring nature and the community together.
-For more information, see the Bullfrog Films website at http://www.bullfrogfilms.com/catalog/biod.html.
+For more information, see the Bullfrog Films Website.

-This video describes how businesses in the U.S. and Europe have been inspired by architect Bill McDonough and chemist Michael Braungart to bring together ecology and human design while increasing profits.
-See more details at www.thenextindustrialrevolution.org.
-After viewing this film, ask students to identify three incentives for companies to adopt sustainable design. [reduce operating (e.g., energy) costs; increase worker attendance and productivity; enhance employee health; improve customer satisfaction; reduce costs for regulatory compliance; eliminate waste and its impact as well as cost.]
+This video describes how architect Bill McDonough and chemist Michael Braungart inspired businesses in the U.S. and Europe to bring together ecology and human design while increasing profits.
+After viewing the film, ask students to identify three incentives for companies to adopt sustainable design [i.e., to reduce operating (e.g., energy) costs; increase worker attendance and productivity; enhance employee health; improve customer satisfaction; reduce costs for regulatory compliance; eliminate waste and its impact as well as disposal costs.]

 This film is described on the Bullfrog Films website as follows,